nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `Edit 1 on 10-22-2017 1500 p/1 d/SR1`<br>
-   Edit the first task in the task list such that it is a priority 1 pending task named "exam" on 22 October 2017, 1500 with description
+   Edit the first task in the task list such that it is a priority 1 pending task named "exam" on 22 October 2017 1500 with attached description "SR1".
-   "SR1".
 * `Edit exam from 10-22-2017 1300 to 10-22-2017 1500 every year p/1 d/SR1 t/CS2010`<br>
-   Edit the first task in the task list such that it starts on the 22nd October 1300 to 22nd October 1500 that recurs every year with description "SR1" and append tag "CS2010" to "exam".
+   Edit the first task in the task list such that it starts from 22nd October 1300 to 22nd October 1500 every year with attached description "SR1" and append tag "CS2010" to "exam".

 ### Deleting a task